You have no items in your shopping cart.

 Tetrahexyldecyl Ascorbate is considered a low hazard ingredient by the Cosmetics Database, although the EWG notes 100% data gaps and little information available on this "new" ingredient.
 No studies were found that reported any negative side effects resulting from the use of Tetrahexyldecyl Ascorbate, and it is generally considered mild and a non-irritant, although any Vitamin C derivative may cause some irritation on sensitive skin.

-Recommended Products w/ Tetrahexyldecyl Ascorbate:
+Recommended Products with Tetrahexyldecyl Ascorbate: